DataBora/elusion/README.md

 ![Elusion Logo](images/elusion.png)
 ---
-# Contributing
-I appreciate the interest in contributing to Elusion!
-However, I'm not currently accepting contributions.
-- **Feature requests**: Feel free to message me if you need any new features - if possible, I'll be happy to implement them
-- **Modifications**: You're welcome to fork the repository for your own changes
-- **Issues**: Bug reports are always appreciated

-Thanks for understanding!

----

 Elusion is a high-performance DataFrame / Data Engineering library designed for in-memory data formats such as CSV, EXCEL, JSON, PARQUET, DELTA, as well as for SharePoint Connection, Azure Blob Storage Connections, Postgres Database Connection, MySql Database Connection, and REST API's for creating JSON files which can be forwarded to DataFrame.
 Additionally you can easily create Reports and Dashboard by passing DataFrame results.